Global Resource Systems (GLOBE)

 Prereq: Junior classification

 Historical and contemporary factors contributing to disparities in health outcomes for persons disadvantaged by income, location, ethnicity, sexual orientation, and abilities.
 Analysis and evaluation of health promotional materials, such as campaigns, and community-based interventions focused on reducing global health disparities.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Spring)

 (Cross-listed with ECON 3350).